 and the integrated information of mechanism \(ABC\) is \(\varphi = 1/3\).

-Note: In order for a new concept to be created by a cut, there must be a within mechanism connection severed by the cut.
+Note that in order for a new concept to be created by a cut, there must be a within-mechanism connection severed by the cut.

 In the previous example, the MIP created a new concept, but the amount of \(\varphi\) in the cause-effect structure still decreased.
 This is not always the case.
 Next we will look at an example of system whoes MIP increases the amount of \(\varphi\).
 This example is based on a five node network which follows the logic of the Rule 154 cellular automaton.
 Let’s first load the network:

 >>> network = pyphi.examples.rule154_network() >>> state = (1, 0, 0, 0, 0)

 For this example, it is the subsystem consisting of \(A\), \(B\), and \(E\) that we explore.
 This is not the main concept of the system, but it serves as a proof of principle regardless.